 Nomoline is designed for applications where the gas sample may be returned back to the patient circuit.
-For these applications, analyser cross-contamination is an important consideration.
-To address this requirement, Nomoline is therefore fitted with a reliable 3 μm hydrophobic bacteria filter [4] that has a Bacteria Filtration Efficiency (BFE) exceeding 99.99996%, as defined in MIL-M-36954C.
-The bacteria filter has a polyethylene backing, making it mechanically rigid, and a reliable water barrier should the sampling line be flooded with aspired water beyond the capacity of the hydrophilic wick [3].
-The gas measurement chamber, pump, and other pneumatic components inside the gas analyser are therefore effectively protected from water, secretions, and microbes commonly found in the respiratory circuit.
+For these applications, analyzer cross contamination is an important consideration.
+To address this requirement, Nomoline is therefore fitted with a reliable 3 μm hydrophobic bacteria filter [4] that has a Bacteria Filtration Efficiency (BFE) exceeding 99.99996 %, as defined in MIL-M-36954C.
+The bacteria filter has a polyethylene backing making it mechanically rigid and a reliable water barrier should the sampling line be flooded with aspired water beyond the capacity of the hydrophilic wick [3].
+The gas measurement chamber, pump and other pneumatic components inside the gas analyzer are therefore effectively protected from water, secretions and microbes commonly found in the respiratory circuit.

-The Nomoline rise time more than satisfies clinical requirements due to the uninterrupted flow design and the special connector used to engage Nomoline to the gas analyser.
+The Nomoline rise time more than satisfies clinical requirements due to the uninterrupted flow design and the special connector used to engage Nomoline to the gas analyzer.
 This unique, positive "click" connector prevents the pitfalls common to the usual Luer fittings.
-It is not possible to engage the Nomoline connector in an "intermediate" position.
-Therefore, the risk of air leaks creating false low CO2 values is minimised.
+To that point, it is not possible to engage the Nomoline connector in an "intermediate" position.
+Therefore, the risk of air leaks creating false low CO2 values is thus minimized.

-Another key feature of the Nomoline connector is an optical detector mechanism that senses if a sampling line is securely plugged in to its socket.
-This detector mechanism incorporates an LED indicator that illuminates a green light (system OK, running), blinking red (occlusion), or blue (system OK, anaesthetic agents present).
+Another key feature of the Nomoline connector is an optical detector mechanism that senses if a sampling line is securely plugged in its socket.
+Furthermore, this detector mechanism incorporates a LED indicator that illuminates a green light (system OK, running), blinking red (occlusion), or blue (system ok, anesthetic agents present).
 That status indication is included in the data being passed to the host monitor.
-In addition, the Nomoline connector can rotate, minimising the risk of kinks.
+In addition, the Nomoline connector can rotate, thus minimizing the risk of kinks.

 By comparison, a conical Luer connector always has a certain dead space between the male conical part and the female conical part.
 This dead space creates turbulence and distortion of the gas sample flow.
-The Nomoline connector does not suffer from this dead space, resulting in the uninterrupted flow characteristic-a seamless, turbulence-free flow, where the Nomoline connector and socket are completely transparent to the sample flow dynamics.
+The Nomoline connector does not suffer from this dead space resulting in the uninterrupted flow characteristic - a seamless, turbulence-free flow, where the Nomoline connector and socket are completely transparent to the sample flow dynamics.
 Luer connectors are very common on syringes and IV lines.
-It is thus quite possible to incorrectly fit a gas sample line to a patient fluid line or vice versa, creating a patient injury risk or damaging the gas analyser.
+It is thus quite possible to incorrectly fit a gas sample line to a patient fluid line or vice versa, creation a patient injuries risk, or damaging the gas analyzer.
 The proprietary Nomoline connector effectively removes these risks.

-Because of the Nomoline's uninterrupted flow design, it is therefore possible for the first time to monitor all the traditional respiratory gases, including the five anaesthetic agents, at a low sample flow and high breath rates.
-Clinical trials on small babies undergoing general anaesthesia (sevoflurane), having breath rates above 60 bpm, were monitored with ISA multi-gas and Nomoline with very good results.
+Because of the Nomoline's uninterrupted flow design, it is therefore possible for the first time to monitor all the traditional respiratory gases including the five anesthetic agents at a low sample flow and high breath rates.
+Clinical trials on small babies undergoing general anesthesia (Sevoflurane) having breath rates above 60 bpm, were monitored with ISA multigas and Nomoline with very good results.
 Note that the GE Healthcare's Datex bench, with its 200 ml sample flow rate, limits measurements to 60 bpm.